jacquessham/sfotraffic/README.md

 Part 1.1 follows up the Part 1 with updated code in Python.
 The primary goal is the same to make prediction of passenger traffic between 2018-2019 with 2005-2017 data but using Python only.
 The EDA is also redone with Python packages instead of ggplot in R. You may find more details in the [Part 1.1 folder](/Part1_1).
 <br><br>
 I have also used the real world data between 2018-2019 to verify the accuracy of the predictive model built in Part 1.1.
 The accuracy rate is <b>0.8502</b>.
 You may find more details in the [Part 1.2 folder](/Part1_2).
+<br><br>
+In the [Part 1.3 folder](/Part1_3), we will build the production predictive model which takes fresh downloaded data and make prediction.
+Note that this model will not take the 2020-2022 pandemic into account, the refined model can be found in the [Part 2.2 folder](/Part2_2).

 ## Part 2
-Part 2 is the effort to follow up the disruption of 2020-2021 Pandemic to predict the growth pattern of the passenger traffic once the pandemic is over.
+Part 2 is the effort to follow up the disruption of 2020-2022 Pandemic to predict the growth pattern of the passenger traffic once the pandemic is over.
 You may find more details in the [Part 2 folder](/Part2) to find how does the path of recovering path looks like.
 <br><br>
-I am going to use the real world data between 2021-Jun,2022 to verify they accuracy of the predictive model built in Part 2.
-You may find more details in in the [Part 2.1 folder](/Part2_1)
+I am going to use the real world data between 2021 and Jun,2022 to verify they accuracy of the predictive model built in Part 2.
+You may find more details in in the [Part 2.1 folder](/Part2_1).
+<br><br>
+In the [Part 2.2 folder](/Part2_2), we will revisit the model in Part 2.1 and build the production predictive model which takes fresh downloaded data and make prediction.
+Coming soon...

 ## Part 3
 In Part 3, we would expand our scope to cargo operation in SFO and predict the cargo traffic.
 You may find more details in the [Part 3 folder](/Part3).
 Coming Soon...